How a sales funnel can boost your B2B conversions – and the three stages it needs

 When your sales team is targeting a large corporation, your marketing campaign needs to accommodate the “long game.”
 Big companies don’t make decisions quickly.
 When they are shopping for new suppliers or vendors, it can take months of searching for them to finally make a decision.

-With a sales funnel that is designed to automate appropriate contact with your long term leads, you can stay relevant and in the race for the contract.
+With a sales funnel that is designed to automate appropriate contact with your long term leads, and a well-planned sales page, you can stay relevant and in the race for the contract.
 You should give your customers access to your newest products, updates on company news, and any sales opportunities.
 Your funnel should be able to help you nurture and develop these kinds of important relationships.

 Use a sales funnel to build relationships with your leads